 Six months later

 Well, at least I can get toilet paper, hand santizer, and a hair cut.
 It's become a different world for many the country's citizens.
-I can't enter a place of business without a mask, as a matter of fact you can't really go anywhere without one.
+Social distancing, no mass gatherings, and I can't enter a place of business without a mask.
 But it's better than it was at the beginning as I remember seeing store after store closed up and I wondered to myself

 "what if I need underwear?"

 "what if I have a major problem with my health?"

 That's what it was like for a couple months.
 The mall parking lots were empty.
 I couldn't get a cup of coffee.
 My favorite restaurants were all closed and a few did take out only.
 I would look in the mirror and my hair was shaggy as shit.
 The last time I had hair like that was in the 70s.
 My girlfriend was in extreme lockdown because of her autoimmune disorder.
 With me being in the service industry, she was worried that I would come in contact with people.
 Coming in contact with others as it turned out didn't become a major problem.
 I would walk up to an account and there would be sign on the door that non essential people wouldn't be premitted into the building.
 If I was permitted, it was a checking of my temperature and signing a waiver.
 I would wear my mask and walk into a barely functioning workplace.
 We weren't happy being apart, but back then so little was know about the novel coronavirus and there was the constant conflicting reports from the media.

 "wearing a mask isn't necessary"